treeman/jonashietala/drafts/rewriting_my_static_site_in_rust_for_fun_and_profit.markdown

      (Only on my laptop, it works fine on my desktop.)

-   - Default Hakyll Pandoc arguments changed between versions, breaking code rendering in my Atom feed.
+   - When Hakyll changed Pandoc arguments between versions, [breaking code rendering in my Atom feed][hakyll-syntax-issue].

    I know that these are all solvable, but I just want something that just works™.

-4. Mental overhead with Haskell
+4. Mental overhead with Haskell.

-   I kind of like Haskell---especially the purely functional parts of it.
-And I am a fan of the declarative approach Hakyll takes to site configuration.
+   I kind of like Haskell---especially the purely functional parts of it, and I am a fan of the declarative approach Hakyll takes to site configuration.
 Take the generation of static (i.e. standalone pages) for instance:

    ```haskell
    match "static/*.markdown" $ do